drowe67/freedv-gui/USER_MANUAL.md

 address in the "Radio Address" field (valid values are 00 through FF in hexadecimal).

 Note that "00" is the "wildcard" CI-V address.
-Your radio have the "CI-V Transceive" option enabled in order for it to respond to commands to that address.
+Your radio must have the "CI-V Transceive" option enabled in order for it to respond to commands to that address.
 Otherwise, FreeDV must be configured to use the same CI-V address as configured in the radio.
-For best results, ensure that there are no other Icom/CI-V capable devices in the chain if "00" is used.
+For best results, ensure that there are no other Icom/CI-V capable devices in the chain if "00"/"CI-V Transceive" is used.

 ### PSK Reporter (Experimental)